AlekseyNikol/sketch/slider_with_backgraund/README.md

 ___
 ![screen](screen.jpg)

-The slider is made without the use of scripts using CSS-sabotage [Animation] (https://developer.mozilla.org/ru/docs/web/css/animation).
+The slider is made without the use of scripts using CSS-sabotage [animation](https://developer.mozilla.org/ru/docs/web/css/animation).
 The often used structure in the form of a slider for buckshot and a preview with a dynamic background.

 Information about the code: